Home » London » Kew Garden tickets

 The Kew Explorer land train is the perfect way to explore the massive gardens.

-Visitors can either book Kew Gardens + Kew Explorer train tickets in advance or get the Kew Explorer tickets once they are in the garden.
+Visitors can get the Kew Explorer tickets once they are in the garden.

 During the guided tour around the Gardens, visitors learn about Kew’s flora, fauna, and historic buildings within the complex.